-We performed a suite of cosmic reionization simulations based upon the density field of IGM and the source catalog compiled from the N-body simulations, described in Section~\ref{sec:sim_nbody}.
-We used C$^2$-Ray \citep{Mellema:2005ht} to calculate the radiative transfer of H-ionizing photons from each source of radiation to all points in the simulation box and the change of ionization rate at each point, simultaneously.
+We performed a suite of cosmic reionization simulations based upon the density field of the IGM and the source catalogue compiled from the N-body simulations, described in Section~\ref{sec:sim_nbody}.
+We used C$^2$-Ray \citep{Mellema:2005ht} to calculate the radiative transfer of H-ionizing photons from each source of radiation to all the points in the simulation box and the change of ionization rate at each point, simultaneously.
 The spatial resolution of the binned-down density field is the actual radiative-transfer resolution, which is described in Table~\ref{tab:model} for each case.
-At each $N$-body simulation step, we produce corresponding 3-dimensional map of ionized fractions.
+At each $N$-body simulation step, we produce the corresponding 3D map of ionized fractions.

-We vary physical properties of sources by changing the parameter $f_\gamma \equiv f_\mathrm{esc}\, f_\star \, N_i$ over simulation, where $f_\mathrm{esc}$ is the escape fraction of ionizing photons, $f_\star$ is the star formation efficiency, and $N_i$ is the number of ionizing photons emitted per stellar baryon during its lifetime $\Delta t$ \citep[e.g.][]{Iliev:2006sw}. $f_\gamma$ determines the source property in such a way that $f_\gamma M_\mathrm{tot}$ photons are emitted from each grid cell during $\Delta t$, where $M_\mathrm{tot}$ is the mass of halos inside the cell. $\Delta t$ is also used as the time-step for finite-differencing radiative transfer and rate equations.
-If $\Delta t$ varies among simulations, fixed $f_\gamma$ will generate different numbers of photons accumulated.
-Therefore, it is sometimes preferable to use a quantity somewhat blind to $\Delta t$. $g_\gamma \equiv {f_\gamma}/(\Delta t / 10\,{\rm Myr})$, as defined in \citet{Friedrich:2010}, is such a quantity, which is basically the emissivity of halos.
+The history of cosmic reionization may depend on various physical properties of the radiative source, such as the initial mass function (IMF) and the inclusion of Population III stars \citep[e.g.][]{Ahn:2012} or quasi-stellar objects (QSOs) as sources \citep[e.g.][]{Iliev:2005,Mesinger:2013}.
+We vary the physical properties of the sources by changing the parameter $f_\gamma \equiv f_{\rm esc}\, f_\star \, N_i$ over simulation, where $f_{\rm esc}$ is the escape fraction of ionizing photons, $f_\star$ the star formation efficiency, and $N_i$ the number of ionizing photons emitted per stellar baryon during its lifetime $\Delta t$ \citep[e.g.][]{Iliev:2006sw}. $f_\gamma$ determines the source property in such a way that $f_\gamma M_{\rm tot}$ photons are emitted from each grid cell during $\Delta t$, where $M_{\rm tot}$ is the mass of halos inside the cell. $\Delta t$ is also used as the time-step for finite-differencing radiative transfer and rate equations.
+If $\Delta t$ varies among simulations, a fixed $f_\gamma$ will generate different numbers of photons accumulated.
+Therefore, it is sometimes preferable to use a quantity somewhat blind to $\Delta t$; $g_\gamma \equiv {f_\gamma}/(\Delta t / 10\,{\rm Myr})$ as defined in \citet{Friedrich:2010} is such a quantity, which is basically the emissivity of halos.